Importing Goods into Canada: How a Customs Broker Can Simplify the Process

 - Handle audits or post-entry corrections if they arise

-- Advise on import strategies to reduce duties or use trade programs
+- Advise on strategies to reduce duties or use trade programs

 Essentially, they ensure your shipments are compliant, timely, and trouble-free.